Diman198B/Diman198B/README.md

 ### :wave: Hi there

-My name is Dmitry, I create fast, stable, high performance, easy to use websites and web applications.
+My name is Dmitry, i am a Frontend developer.
+I create fast, stable, high performance, easy to use websites and web applications.
 Knowledge of the stack of modern web technologies helps me with this. :computer:

 ---
 ### :man_technologist: About Me :